nfogh/malloc-speed-up-presentation/slides.md

 ![Non-allocating assembly](/NonAllocatingStructBM.png) | ![Non-allocating assembly](/AllocatingStructBM.png)

 <!--
+  - This is not an issue when using clang
-  Now we can see where the issue is.
-Moves
+  - Now we can see where the issue is.
+Moves.
 -->
 ---